 Few months ago, a young girl visited me who looked to be healthy and in shape for her age.
 When I asked her the need to see me, with some hesitation she said she felt she was “feeling fat” and wanted to be thinner.
 She had been practically starving to be thin.
 However, her body fat measurement and her BMI showed her to be only slightly above normal which could be attributed to her low activity level.
 She felt the way she did because of her large bone structure.

 We need to remember that we all come in different shapes and sizes, depending on our genetic makeup.
 So, avoid giving too much importance to the bathroom scale.
 What your weight measures is the fat along with the muscle, water, food and the stomach contents.
 It does not give the relevant information about your fitness level.
-For example, if you eat healthy and take up an exercise program, you will lose fat in a few months, build up muscles and your scale may still show the same weight.
+For example, if you eat healthy and take up an exercise program or start working on the best rowing machine available in your gym, you will lose fat in a few months, build up muscles and your scale may still show the same weight.
 But you will have toned down and will feel thinner and fitter.
 So, The bottom-line is : Do not rely so much on the numbers.

 Body fat measurements are appropriate to a large extent in giving you the proportion of muscle to fat mass.
 You just need a qualified professional to interpret these results and help you achieve the appropriate goals.